AlexSussex/WebProjects/JavaScript Tank Game/Readme.txt

 - added a legend to explain the controls;
 - added a counter for the remaining enemy tanks.

 Although my contribution to the original code was not very substantial, this project made me understand the fundamentals of JavaScript.
+To note is that this project remains as "work in progress".